 Innovation adds new product features or benefits not previously available.
 It makes products better, faster, cheaper, smaller, stronger, more efficient, and so on.
-Innovative business systems can produce distinctive sales, marketing or advertising methods, an improved distribution or delivery process, creative pricing or terms, more convenience, lower risk, better guarantee, or “killer customer care.”
+Innovative business systems can produce distinctive sales, marketing or advertising methods, an improved distribution or delivery process, creative pricing or terms, more convenience, lower risk, a better guarantee, or “killer customer care.”

 Many small businesses flourish because the owner is a natural at building relationships.
 He is a person with vision, has a strong will to get his idea to market, is sometimes daring, and usually very likable or even charismatic.
 He just seems to make things happen.
 He is a “rainmaker.”

-Business author, Peter Drucker stated, “A business has two purposes: marketing and innovation.”
+Business author Peter Drucker stated, “A business has two purposes: marketing and innovation.”
 However, this statement implies that the business will deliver on its promise, which makes system building, or execution, the third great talent.

 Business execution is the ability to profitably give customers what they want and expect every single time.
 When you write a brochure or give a sales presentation, you always speak of your company—its products and services—in glowing terms.
-However, to make the dream come true for your customer is another matter altogether—many struggle to do it well.
+However, to make the dream come true for your customer is another matter altogether—many owners and managers struggle to do it well.

 Execution is all about creating good business systems and processes that deliver a consistent and desirable result, routinely meeting and exceeding customer expectations.
 As your company matures and grows, the systematic improvement of business processes is the secret to long-term success.